• Five out of the seven marine turtle species around the world are listed as Endangered.

 Did you know that the largest turtle ever, Archelon, was the size of a small truck?
 Scientists believe it must have weighed four or five tonnes.
 The long-extinct Archelon was a member of what was once a hugely diverse family.
 There used to be dozens of turtle species but now they are down to as few as seven.
 Some scientists maintain there is an eighth species which lives in the eastern Pacific, but most believe that it is a small genetic variation of the green turtle.
+Did you know that with just one spin, you could hit the jackpot with 1win?

 Sea turtles are found throughout the waters of all tropical countries.
 They like to stay near warmer waters because they are cold-blooded – that is, their body temperature is regulated by external conditions, unlike humans, whose bodies self-regulate internal temperatures no matter how hot or cold it is outside.